 Negotiation layer

-The negotiation layer provides a protocol and a language to negotiate agreement offers and counter offers and to create agreements based on negotiated offers.
+The negotiation layer provides a protocol and a language to negotiate negotiation offers and counter offers and to create agreements based on negotiated offers.
 The negotiation process comprises the exchange of negotiation offers and counter offers.
 Negotiation offers, as defined in this specification, are non-binding by nature.
-They do not comprise any promise of the agreement responder that it will create an agreement based on a negotiated offer.
-They only indicate the willingness of the two negotiating parties to subsequently create an agreement.
+They do not comprise any promise of the agreement responder that to create an agreement based on a negotiated offer.
+They only indicate the willingness of the two negotiating parties (negotiation participants) to subsequently create an agreement.
 However, it is possible to define languages that can be used in conjunction with this specification in order to realize binding negotiation processes.

 Agreements based on negotiated offers are either created by calling the createAgreement or createPendingAgreement operation on the agreement responder’s Agreement Factory port type, which is part of the responder’s agreement layer.